nuvention-web/breadcrumbs/chrome-extension/README.md

 Breadcrumbs Extension
 =========

+Last updated: 2/5/2015.

+Currently included fields:
+* title
+* url
+* previous page
+* start time
+* end time
+* favicon url

-THIS IS A LIST OF PERSONAL NOTES TO THE DEVELOPER AND SHOULD NOT BE PAID ATTENTION TO.
+BELOW ARE A LIST OF PERSONAL NOTES TO THE DEVELOPER AND SHOULD NOT BE PAID ATTENTION TO.

 ## Dev Notes
  * need to figure out how to authenticate the extension with login info
  * categories first view
-   * sort by recenct access first
    * see bostonglobe for info